 My interest in ceramics began when I took an evening class in pottery aged 17.
-I then went on to gain a degree in Ceramics and 3D design at Bath Spa University, and after that a Masters degree in Ceramics at the Royal College of Art in London.
+I then went on to gain a degree in Ceramics and 3D design at Bath Spa University, and after that a Masters degree in Ceramics at the Royal College of Art, graduating in 2004.

 Since then, I have taken part in numerous exhibitions and craft fairs, and gained teaching experience ranging from universities to open studies classes.